puffy/rails_ui_kit/README.md

 * http://hashrocket.com/blog/posts/the-ui-controller-part-2-faking-it
 * http://hashrocket.com/blog/posts/the-ui-controller-part-3-the-ui-helper

+What included in the gem:

+* controller for browsing list of UI templates
+* helpers for creating sample data in the UI templates (read more about using in the above links)

 ## Installation and configuration

 All you need to do is add the next line to your application's Gemfile: